“He provides practical and strategic advice that reflects commercial realities. [He] is extraordinarily talented.”

 Greg has been recognized as a leading lawyer by Chambers USA since 2019.
 In Chambers USA 2021 clients note that he is "super personable, good in court and…an excellent investigator – a truly terrific lawyer” with an “incredible balance of intelligence and patience – he exudes calmness."
 Greg is also recognized in Legal 500 USA with one client commenting: “Greg Deis is a standout.
 A skilled advocate and counselor.”

 Greg has led domestic and cross-border investigations on behalf of a variety of clients across a wide range of industries.
 He regularly represents corporate and individual clients in investigations led by the US Department of Justice, the Securities and Exchange Commission, the Commodity Futures Trading Commission, state attorneys general and other regulators.
-These matters have involved investigations of alleged violations of the FCPA and public corruption, commercial bribery, insider trading, accounting fraud, US sanctions, the False Claims Act, antitrust, customs, tax, money laundering and environmental offenses.
+These matters have involved investigations of alleged violations of the FCPA, public corruption, commercial bribery, insider trading, accounting fraud, US sanctions, the False Claims Act, antitrust, customs, tax, money laundering and environmental offenses.
 Greg also counsels clients on compliance programs and due diligence relating to acquisitions and joint ventures.

 Greg's complex litigation experience focuses on trial work and includes cases involving class actions, RICO, the Sherman Act, federal and state securities law, the Lanham Act, products liability, accounting malpractice, breach of contract, tortious interference with contract and environmental law.